Graylog2/documentation/pages/configuration/elasticsearch.rst

 In order to apply the additional index mapping when Graylog creates a new index in Elasticsearch, it has to be added to an `index template <https://www.elastic.co/guide/en/elasticsearch/reference/2.3/indices-templates.html>`_.
 The Graylog default template (``graylog-internal``) has the lowest priority and will be merged with the custom index template by Elasticsearch.

 .. warning:: If the default index mapping and the custom index mapping cannot be merged (e. g. because of conflicting field datatypes), Elasticsearch will throw an exception and won't create the index.
-So be extremeley cautious and conservative about the custom index mappings!
+So be extremely cautious and conservative about the custom index mappings!

 Creating a new index template
 -----------------------------